doughnutsandcoffee/todoApp/Learned.md

 - https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement#events
     - The submit event fires when a form is submitted.

+### 6. With and With out template literals
+- If you have an object:
+    - With template literal: string
+        - console.log(`todo: ${todo}`);
+        - [object Object]
+    - With Out template literal: value
+        - console.log("todo:", todo);
+        - {"id": "1751919833890","text": "todo00","checkboxState": true}

-### 6. What's the difference between live and not live collection in Javascript selectors?
+### 7. What's the difference between live and not live collection in Javascript selectors?
     https://stackoverflow.com/questions/32486199/whats-the-difference-between-live-and-not-live-collection-in-javascript-selecto
     http://www.w3.org/TR/dom/#concept-collection
     document.getElementsByClassName()